SvenTiigi/YouTubePlayerKit/README.md

 // Retrieve a number between 0 and 1 that specifies the percentage of the video that the player shows as buffered youTubePlayer.getVideoLoadedFraction { _ in }

+// A Publisher that emits a number between 0 and 1 that specifies the percentage of the video that the player shows as buffered youTubePlayer.videoLoadedFractionPublisher()

 // Retrieve the PlaybackState of the player video youTubePlayer.getPlaybackState { _ in }

 // Retrieve the elapsed time in seconds since the video started playing youTubePlayer.getCurrentTime { _ in }

+/// A Publisher that emits the current elapsed time in seconds since the video started playing youTubePlayer.currentTimePublisher()

 // Retrieve the current PlaybackMetadata youTubePlayer.getPlaybackMetadata { _ in }

+// A Publisher that emits the current PlaybackMetadata youTubePlayer.playbackMetadataPublisher
 ```

 #### Load/Cue video